kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 1. Changes to the existing mechanisms for edge or passthrough TLS termination
 2. Providing a mechanism to decorate multiple route instances
+3. TLSRoute use cases
-3. UDPRoute use cases
+4. UDPRoute use cases
-4. Controlling TLS versions or cipher suites used in TLS handshakes.
+5. Controlling TLS versions or cipher suites used in TLS handshakes.
 (Use case #5 in [Gateway API TLS Use Cases](#references))
-5. Controlling certificates used by more than one workload (#6 in [Gateway API TLS Use Cases](#references))
+6. Controlling certificates used by more than one workload (#6 in [Gateway API TLS Use Cases](#references))
-6. Client certificate settings used in TLS **from external clients to the Listener** (#7 in [Gateway API TLS Use Cases](#references))
+7. Client certificate settings used in TLS **from external clients to the Listener** (#7 in [Gateway API TLS Use Cases](#references))
-7. Service Mesh "mesh transport security".
+8. Service Mesh "mesh transport security".
+9. Providing a mechanism for the cluster operator to override gateway to backend TLS settings.

 > It is very common for service mesh implementations to implement some form of transparent transport security, whether that is WireGuard, mTLS, or others.
 > This is completely orthogonal to the use cases being tackled by this GEP.